Quantum Anomaly Detection with a Spin Processor in Diamond

-The spatial distribution of the proximity measure in the feature space can be read out through a series of additional experiments which perform measurements after the process of training-data encoding.
-Instead of introducing the information of test samples, the covariance matrix of the training data is reconstructed by applying quantum tomography on the electron spin.
+To better understand how the spatial distribution of the training samples is learned, we can read out the proximity measure in the feature space through the covariance matrix stored in the electron spin.
 The experimental reconstructed density matrix reads as